galeone/dynamic-training-bench/README.md

 # Best models & results

-No matter if the CLI or the library version is used: DTB saves for you in the log folder of every model the "best" model with respect to the default metric used for the trained model.
+No matter if the CLI or the library version is used: DyTB saves for you in the log folder of every model the "best" model with respect to the default metric used for the trained model.

 For example, for the `LeNet` model created with the first command in the previous script, the following directory structure is created: